-- From severe thunderstorms sometimes spiralling wind descends like a trunk of an elephant with great force, with very low pressure at the center, causing massive destruction on its way.
-Such a phenomenon is called a tornado. - Tornadoes generally occur in middle latitudes.
-The tornado over the sea is called water sprouts. - These violent storms are the manifestation of the atmosphere's adjustments to varying energy distribution.
-The potential and heat energies are converted into kinetic energy in these storms and the restless atmosphere again returns to its stable state. - Tornado is a small-diameter column of violently rotating air developed within a convective cloud and in contact with the ground. - Tornadoes occur most often in association with thunderstorms during the spring and summer in the mid-latitudes of both the Northern and Southern Hemispheres.

-- These whirling atmospheric vortices can generate the strongest winds known on Earth: wind speeds in the range of 500 km (300 miles) per hour. - > They are often referred to as twisters or cyclones.
+- 2) Tornadoes generally occur in middle latitudes.
+The tornado over the sea is called water sprouts. - 3) These violent storms are the manifestation of the atmosphere's adjustments to varying energy distribution.
+The potential and heat energies are converted into kinetic energy in these storms and the restless atmosphere again returns to its stable state. - 4) Tornado is a small-diameter column of violently rotating air developed within a convective cloud and in contact with the ground. - 5) Tornadoes occur most often in association with thunderstorms during the spring and summer in the mid-latitudes of both the Northern and Southern Hemispheres. - 6) These whirling atmospheric vortices can generate the strongest winds known on Earth: wind speeds in the range of 500 km (300 miles) per hour. - 7) They are often referred to as twisters or cyclones.